• Justin McArthur, Disney's Haunted Mansion

 My love for the Haunted Mansion dates back to my childhood, because I’ve always liked spooky and scary, and I love Disney.
 The Haunted Mansion combines those things.

 I remember seeing a special on the Disney Channel around 1991 or ’92.
 We were very poor and couldn’t afford the Disney Channel, but during Christmas, they would offer a free trial.
 They were doing a Disney World special, and showed a behind-the-scenes look at the Haunted Mansion.
-Ever since then, I was just infatuated with the idea of the Haunted Mansion.
-It’s so special because not only can you watch the movies, listen to the music, and read the books—you can also experience it 360, which is kind of a unique thing about the attraction.
+Ever since then, I’ve been fascinated by the Haunted Mansion.
+It’s so special because not only can you watch the movies, listen to the music, and read the books, you can also experience it in a fully immersive way, which is something unique about the attraction.

 How do you display and store your collection?